We live in an era of unprecedented accessibility. And I would like to suggest that it’s killing us.

 It’s got to stop.
 Here.
 Today.

-This decade.
 We must guard our moments and hours of solitude as fiercely as we guard the sanctity of our marriages and the integrity of our character.

 We have much to encourage us along the way.
 Proverbs says that wisdom shouts from the street corner (1:20).
-The Holy irony is that we can only hear it if our internal world has been quieted and tuned in.
+The holy irony is that we can only hear it if our internal world has been quieted and tuned in.

 To be transformed from the inside out, there must be some piece of each day where we are not accessible and therefore have the space to allow our hearts to open and receive our Father.
-We need the daily and weekly bread of solitude to cultivate the quietness of our internal world and the sensitivity of our heart to His Voice.
+We need the daily and weekly bread of solitude to cultivate the quietness of our internal world and the sensitivity of our heart to his voice.

 Where are these moments of solitude in your life?
-Where can you resist the pressure of perpetual accessibility in order to nourish you communion with God?
+Where can you resist the pressure of perpetual accessibility in order to nourish your communion with God?
 What is your piece of inaccessibility for each day?

-It’s hard to begin to find that time, pulling away for even 10 minutes may feel “irresponsible.”
+It’s hard to begin to find that time; pulling away for even 10 minutes may feel “irresponsible.”
 But it’s worth it.
 Come, Father, come for all of us…